oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 5. Create Database Objects

 	TODO: Liquibase, overwrite whatever is already in there?
+Does it matter?

 	TODO: Verify data using SQLcl?

 6. Deploy the services

-	If you have finished Lab 3 (Build the Account Microservice) and Lab 4 (Manage Transactions across Microservices) you can skip step one (Deploy the Account Service) below and only create the Customer Service binding.
+	**NOTE**: If you have finished Lab three (Build the Account Microservice) and Lab four (Manage Transactions across Microservices) you can skip step one (Deploy/Redploy the Account Service) below and only create the Customer Service binding (step two).

 	1. Deploy/Redeploy the Account Service